-Conflict, Security, and Well-Being is an anthropology focal area designed for international studies majors who are interested in learning what global citizenship means for them personally.
-With this focal area, students can earn an anthropology minor by taking three additional courses in the Anthropology Department.
+Conflict, Security, and Well-Being (CSWB) is an Anthropology minor track designed for International Studies majors who are interested in learning what global citizenship means for them personally.

 Anthropology as a discipline is committed to an understanding of human diversity and making intelligible different ways of inhabiting the world.
 Whereas anthropology was once seen as confined to the study of primitive societies, contemporary anthropology is fully engaged in asking how the cultural diversity we encounter raises ethical and political questions about the universality of human rights, or the impact of globalization on livelihoods in metropolitan centers, or the resurgence of piracy as an economic activity.
 The faculty in the Department of Anthropology specialize in several regions of the world, including Africa, South Asia, the Middle East, Latin America, and North America.
 Courses offered at the undergraduate level cover a wide variety of topics and regional specializations.

-Declaring the Conflict, Security, and Well-Being Focal Area
+Declaring the Conflict, Security, and Well-Being Major-Minor Track

-International studies students wishing to declare the focal area must complete the following step:
+International Studies students wishing to declare the track must complete the following steps:

-- Three elective courses at the 300-level or higher from an approved list that will be published each semester
+- Two elective courses at the 300-level or higher within the Anthropology Department